irawoodring/162/introduction/PITCHME.md

 Merlyn wasn't a magician, he was a scientist and a scholar!
 ---
-We can see the same thing in The Lord of the Rings.
+We can see the same thing in *The Lord of the Rings*.
 In the movies we get glimpses of the inside of Saruman's tower (for those of you who don't know he was a wizard gone bad!).

 In it, we see exactly the same type of room Merlyn had:
----?image=./introduction/images/saruman_tower.jpg&size=auto 50%
+---?image=./introduction/images/saruman_tower.jpg&size=auto
 ---
 Books, animals in jars, a scale for measuring.